We’ve teamed up with World Spice Merchants and come up with a list of what we think are 10 of their proprietary must-haves for your pantry.

 So now that we are all introduced, we invite you to take a look at some of our must-have World Spice products.
 Your taste buds will thank you.

 Maldon Flake Sea Salt

 Anything but basic, a flaked sea salt is at the top of our list.
 With its large, pure white, pyramidal flakes and ultra clean taste, World Spice’s Maldon Flake Sea Salt is perfect for seasoning and finishing.
-Try it on savory dishes like this crowd-pleasing Salt and Pepper Shrimp dish, on your next batch of crunchy Sea Salt-Rosemary Sweet Potato Chips, or treat yourself to a pinch on a bowl of decadent Salted Caramel Ice Cream.
+Try it on savory dishes like this crowd-pleasing Salt and Pepper Shrimp dish, on your next batch of crunchy Pecorino Potato Chips, or treat yourself to a pinch on a bowl of decadent Salted Caramel Ice Cream.